 An ability assessment measures a student’s performance on a nationally-normed intelligence instrument.
 There are group ability assessments (e.g., Cognitive Ability Test, Terra Nova) and there are individual ability assessments (WISCIV, WNV, Stanford-Binet V).
 Ability measures the capacity to do something.
 Ability is different from achievement.
 Ability measures how a student learns while achievement measures what a student has learned.

 When students of a similar ability or achievement level are placed in a class or group based on observed behavior or performance.
 Ability grouping is not the same as tracking.
 Read the NAGC position on ability grouping.

-Tests designed to measure what students have already learned, mostly in specific content areas.
+Tests which are designed to measure what students have already learned, mostly in specific content areas.
 An example of an achievement test is the Iowa Tests of Basic Skills (ITBS).

 Advanced Placement (AP)